- 1. Programming Languages and Frameworks

 The following sample users are pre-configured for development.

-To run the tests you need a working Docker connection.
+To run the unit tests you need a working Docker connection.
 It is also possible to use the Vagrant machine for Testing:

 $ ./gradlew test # for testing with local Docker daemon $ ./gradlew vagrantTest # for testing with Vagrant Docker daemon